julflore000/Equity-Research-EF/README.md

 * Note: for converting the solar construction jobs/MW to job-years/MW we divided the jobs by the expected lifetime of the plant: 30 years taken from  Job creation during the global energy transition towards 100% renewable power system by 2050

+# Summary of work for at meeting (4/1)

+# Coal EFs
+    Due to the low level resolution in BW research jobs, the getCoalEFs() module simply returns a single value- won't even have to call that module but implementation is there for further down the line if we get higher resolution data (value using is .14 jobs/MW)
+# RE Decline Factors
+    can specify 'res'-residential decline factors for CAPEX and OPEX, 'util'-for utility decline factors, or "avg" (or leave input blank) for the average of the two decline factors
-# Next Steps/Things to go over at meeting
+# Next Steps/Things to go over at meeting (3/25)

 # 1 Wind Jobs
 Wind jobs: it seems that the American Wind Energy Association or now American Clean Power is the place to go